« March 2008 | Main | May 2008 »

 Frustrated by reports that the Clinton campaign is arguing to Super Delegates in private that Barack Obama "can't win" in November -- presumably because he's black -- some Obama surrogates have countered with the argument, also expressed privately but widely reported, that Senator Clinton can't win in November because she's an asshole.
 Obama campaign plays the asshole card

-A Huge Depository of Unusual Links About Abraham Lincoln and About Richard Nixon Here
+Huge Depositories of Unusual Links About Abraham Lincoln, Richard Nixon and Barack Obama Here

 April 28, 2008 in Americana - Abraham Lincoln | Permalink | Comments (0) | TrackBack